 - Take part in BU’s renowned Field School to gain a wide range of practical skills

 - Within fifteen months of graduating, 80% of students are in employment or further study.

 This course is among the first to receive joint accreditation from the Chartered Institute for Archaeologists (CIfA), the leading professional body representing archaeologists working in the UK and overseas, and the University Archaeology UK group (UAUK).
 Choosing an accredited degree is widely recognised as the first step on a career path leading to professional status.

 See our fieldwork, facilities and placements in the videos below

 Next start date:

-September 2019, September 2020
+September 2024, September 2025

 Bournemouth University, Talbot Campus

-For 2019 entry: 104-120 tariff points including a minimum of 2 A-levels or equivalent.
+For September 2024 entry: 104-120 UCAS tariff points including a minimum of 2 A-levels or equivalent.
 BTEC Extended Diploma: DMM.
-For more information check out our 2019 entry requirements.
+For more information check out our full entry requirements.